Destination

 Local small sailing Dhow

-Our passage from the Seychelles to Madagascar was unique for us as it was our first all-upwind passage to date.
+Our passage from the south from the Seychelles to Madagascar in 2007 was unique for us as it was our first all-upwind passage to date.
 This made our speeds somewhat slower, and the trip more bouncy.
 Although we chose the best weather window we could, the window slammed shut on us about a day earlier than expected, so we sought refuge for 10 days in conveniently placed Farquhar Atoll.
 But our adventures started before we'd even had a chance to clear into Madagascar officially!

 Cruising along the coast of Madagascar was delightful.
 Although the country is very poor, the villagers sail everywhere in their colorful and picturesque dhows, making good use of the interesting winds that blow one direction in the morning, and the other direction in the afternoon.